COMPREHENSIVE HEALTH PLAN (CHP)

 - Work under pressure in a high pace environment.

-Experience in pediatric healthcare; managed care with familiarity of Arizona’s healthcare programs, including state and local resources.
+BSN with experience in pediatric healthcare; managed care with familiarity of Arizona’s healthcare programs, including state and local resources.
 Health care quality specific experience and health plan experience.

 Current, active AZ RN license; in good standing with AZ Nursing Board.